joffrey-bion/krossbow/README.md

 :eight_pointed_black_star: supported using [SockJS](https://github.com/sockjs/sockjs-client) protocol (requires a SockJS server)

-\* Blocking when using OkHttp engine, but can be async with CIO engine
+\* backed by blocking I/O when using the OkHttp engine, but can be fully async with the CIO engine

 ### Adding the dependency